scotws/arc_summary_go/README.md

 written as an experiment to gain experience with Go with a real-world problem and gain a deeper understanding of the original code.

+Also, two new features were added: A "-r" option to dump all statistics in a minimally formatted form; and "-g" to create a small graphic for a quick overview.

 Currently, the program is about 80 percent complete.
 Missing are the "boring parts" - the acutal breakout of various statistics.
 Though I might finish them in the future, I figure that I have learned most of what I can from this